Shopify/polaris/polaris.shopify.com/content/components/text.md

   - list
 status:
   value: Beta
-  message: This component is in development.
-There could be breaking changes made to it in a non-major release of Polaris.
-Please use with caution.
-To learn more please read about our [components lifecycle](/getting-started/components-lifecycle).
+  message: This component is ready for wider adoption, usage is encouraged for most cases.
+Breaking changes are possible in minor version updates.
+To learn more please read about our [component lifecycle](/getting-started/components-lifecycle)
 examples:
   - fileName: text-heading.tsx
     title: Heading